ceyhunsen/bmp180-stm32-driver/README.md

 # Introduction

 STM32 driver for BMP180 barometric pressure/temperature/altitude sensor that supports I2C interface.
-This driver lets you measure temperature, pressure and altitude.
+This driver lets you measure temperature (celsius), pressure (pascal) and altitude (meter).
 You can also set custom sea pressure for calculating altitude for your needs.

 # Documentation